jumpingjoy/watchnationpro/index.md

 Some of the best water resistance waterproof currently available in the market can sustain to about 50 meters depth in water.

 #### ✅How many Apps are available in smartwatch for usage?
-* Samsung smartwatch models have thousands of android watch apps available currently including women best female apps Android.
+* Samsung smartwatch models have thousands of android watch apps available currently including best apps Android.
 * Apple watch consists of more than Twenty thousand apps.
 * Look whether you can do third party app selection and have access to third party health app.